kstenerud/concise-encoding/cte-specification.md

 Example:

-    [1 "two" 3.1 {} empty]
+    [1 "two" 3.1 {} nil]

 ### Map

 A map associates objects (keys) with other objects (values).
 Keys may be any mix of scalar or array types.
-A key must not be a container type or the `empty` type.
+A key must not be a container type or the `nil` type.
 Values may be any mix of any type, including other containers.
 All keys in a map must resolve to a unique value, even across data types.
 For example, the following keys would clash:

  * 2000
  * 2000.0
  * 2000.0d

-Map entries are split into key-value pairs using the colon `:` character and optional whitespace.
+Map entries are split into key-value pairs using the equals `=` character and optional whitespace.
 Key-value pairs are separated from each other using whitespace.
-A key without a paired value is not allowed.
+A key without a paired value is not allowed in a map.

 A map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.

 Example:

     {
-        1: "alpha"
+        1 = "alpha"
-        2: "beta"
+        2 = "beta"
-        "a map": {one: 1}
+        "a map" = {one = 1}
     }